hitvoice/notes/knowledge/deep learning/architectures.md

 - fix embeddings and train a projection layer
 - concat fixed and trainable embeddings [6]
 - fix embeddings and train a highway layer [8]

+When there're duplicated words in pretrained embeddings after some kind of normalization (conversion to lower case, NFD normalization, etc.):
+- Use the embedding of the most frequent one
+- Use the average of them [17]
+- Use the one that strictly match the form after normalization

 ### Handle unknown categories/out-of-vocabulary words
 What are treated as OOV
 - outside pretrained